Alluxio/alluxio/docs/Mounting-and-Transparent-Naming.md

 was not created through Tachyon.
 For instance, if the underlying storage system contains a directory `Data` with files `Reports` and `Sales`, all of which were not created through Tachyon, their metadata will be loaded into Tachyon the first time they are accessed (e.g. when the user asks to list the contents of the top-level directory or when they request to open a file).
+The data of file is not loaded to Tachyon during this process.
+To load the data into Tachyon, one can set the `TachyonStorageType` to `STORE` when reading the data for the first time or use the `load` command of the Tachyon shell.

 ## Mounting API